 Types of Invoice Finance

-Invoice Factoring is a similar invoice finance facility in the sense that you’ll still receive up to 80% of the invoice amount upfront from your financier.
+How does Invoice Factoring work? is a similar invoice finance facility in the sense that you’ll still receive up to 80% of the invoice amount upfront from your financier.
 In contrast, however, with invoice factoring, you are essentially selling your invoice to the financier.
 The financier will collect the full amount of the invoice from the customer on your behalf.

 In this article, we’ll primarily address what Invoice Financing is, as it is the most accessible credit facility for Malaysian SMEs.

-What is Invoice Financing
+What is Invoice Financing/How Does Invoice Financing Work?

 Invoice financing refers to asset-based lending that allows small businesses to finance slow-paying invoices or accounts-receivables.
 It undertakes a broad concept of a financing arrangement that allows companies to finance early payments on their sales invoices or sales purchases, for goods delivered and/or services completed.
-This method of financing is ideal for businesses in need of consistent cash flow or cash up front, especially if the majority of their transactions are on credit terms.
+This method of financing is ideal for businesses in need of a consistent cash flow or cash upfront, especially if the majority of their transactions are on credit terms.

 Who is Invoice Financing meant for?